jeffreykegler/old_kollos/notes/design/sequence.md

 `pow2(0)`
 and `pow2(1)` undefined.

-## Chomsky form
+## Binarization and Chomsky form

+The naive way of to rewrite a span is to convert it to a block, one for each possible length.
+For a long span, such as `42,8675309`, this would result in a number rules which is linear in the length of the span.

+The procedure in this document uses binarization -- it repeatedly divides the span into halves.
+This converts a span in a number of rules that is logarithmic in the length of the span.

-Chomsky showed that context-free grammars can be reduced to rules whose length is two or less.
+Chomsky showed that any context-free grammars can be rewritten into a from where all of its rules have RHS's whose length is two or less.
 Libmarpa's internal form will eventually be converted to obey this resriction.
-The procedure in this document rewrites rules into a form where no RHS is longer than two symbols, unless such a rewrite does real violence to the clarity of the result.
+The procedure in this document reduces sequence rules to BNF rules show RHS is not longer than two symbols, with a few exceptions.
+The exceptions are cases
+where a very short RHS
+is a real problem for readability.

 Conversion to Chomsky form during this rewrite is not necessary --